juckettd/Aegis-2/README.md

 # Aegis-2
 The Aegis 2 Handheld with a 7" screen

 NOTE: This is still a work in progress.
-The design has been finalized but I'm still working on the instructions, therefore there might be steps that are missing at this moment.

 ## Summary